 The Writing Challenge generator will provide thousands of writing prompts to get your creative juices flowing.
 Just have a notebook or laptop handy, press the ‘Start’ button, and let Writing Challenge inspire you.

-There is a timer, if you want to make things interesting and force yourself to write against the clock.
+There is a timer if you want to make things interesting and force yourself to write against the clock.

-The cost is just $1.49 USD via Google Play, $1.99 on Kindle and via the App Store.
+The cost is just $1.49 USD via Google Play, $1.99 on Kindle, and $1.99 on the App Store.

 The desktop version costs $3.99.

-My kids love making up stories and drawing, so it’s a win/win that Writing Challenge plays like a tablet game… but is actually an effective writing tool.
+My kids love making up stories and drawing, so it’s a win/win that Writing Challenge plays like a tablet game… but is an effective writing tool.

 Final Thoughts on Writing Apps and Software

-Depending on the type of writer you are, or aspire to be, there are tools out there that can help you step up your game and increase productivity.
+Depending on the type of writer you are or aspire to be, there are tools out there that can help you step up your game and increase productivity.

-I tried to include a selection for everyone… the bloggers, social media junkies, students, business professionals, aspiring authors.
-Even kids.
+I tried to include a selection for everyone… the bloggers, social media junkies, students, business professionals, aspiring authors—even kids.

 Once you’ve done that, narrow down the list and test as many out as possible for at least a week or more.